AdobeDocs/experience-manager-pattern-detection.en/help/umi.md

   Please confirm if these deletions are legit or not since these OSGI configurations are OOTB and might have never been modified/saved from the OSGi Config Manager.
 * If configurations have been changed, they should be restored to their expected values.
 These values are indicated in the `UMI` messages.
 * For `com.day.cq.commons.impl.ExternalizerImpl`, please refer [documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developer-tools/externalizer.html?lang=en) for setting externalizer config using cloud manager environment variables in AEM as a Cloud Service.
+* For `org.apache.sling.commons.log.LogManager.factory.config`, Change the OSGI configuration to send the customized logger to the error.log file.
+Please refer [documentation](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/logs.html) for repointing to the error.log file.
 * Please reach out to our [AEM Support Team](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) to get clarifications or to address concerns.